Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Februari 2026 05.38.44 UTC
+- WIB: Senin, 16 Februari 2026 06.37.24 UTC
-- WITA: Senin, 16 Februari 2026 06.38.44 UTC
+- WITA: Senin, 16 Februari 2026 07.37.24 UTC
-- WIT: Senin, 16 Februari 2026 07.38.44 UTC
+- WIT: Senin, 16 Februari 2026 08.37.24 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."

-Kategori: nature
+Kategori: friendship